nedimtuna/PlaywrightAutomationProject/README.md

 When writing Playwright E2E tests:

 1. **Test Structure:**
-   - Organize your tests within the `.tests` directory.
+   - Organize your tests within the `./tests` directory.
    - Name test files following the pattern `*.spec.ts` or `*.test.ts`.

 2. **Importing `test` and `expect`**